 Walking just 30 minutes daily can help reduce erectile dysfunction risk, according to Harvard research.
 This statistic matters because cardiovascular health directly impacts blood flow to the penis.
 Men with a 42-inch waist face 50 percent higher ED risk compared to those with a 32-inch waist, which makes weight management essential.

 Aerobic activities like brisk walking, swimming, and cycling performed four times weekly at moderate to high intensity for 40 minutes show measurable improvements.
-Weight lifting boosts testosterone production, which directly supports erectile function and sex drive.
+Weight lifting boosts testosterone production, which directly supports erectile function and sex drive, especially when men follow exercise strategies that optimize testosterone levels.

 Kegel exercises strengthen pelvic floor muscles that maintain erection rigidity.
 A British trial demonstrated significant ED improvements when men combined Kegels with lifestyle changes, with results typically visible after 4-6 weeks of consistent practice.

-Research shows that men adhering to the Mediterranean diet experience lower ED rates.
-High blood pressure, cholesterol, and triglycerides damage arteries that supply blood to the penis.
+Research shows that men following a healthy diet such as the Mediterranean diet experience lower ED rates, and one study found that one-third of men could improve sexual function by reducing fat intake within this eating pattern.
+A diet rich in fruits, vegetables, whole grains, and lean protein supports heart health and healthy erections.
+High blood pressure, high cholesterol, and triglycerides damage arteries that supply blood to the penis.

 Try to limit alcohol to two drinks daily maximum – the CDC confirms excessive alcohol directly impairs sexual performance.
 Smoking constricts blood vessels and must be eliminated completely for optimal results.